Victim Support & Services

 Victim Quick Response Program

-The Ministry of the Attorney General’s Victim Quick Response Program (VQRP) provides quick assistance to victims of homicide, attempted murder, serious physical assault, domestic violence, sexual assault and hate crime in the immediate aftermath of a crime.
+The Ministry of Children, Community and Social Services' Victim Quick Response Program (VQRP) provides quick assistance to victims of homicide, attempted murder, serious physical assault, domestic violence, sexual assault and hate crime in the immediate aftermath of a crime.

 The goal of the program is to lessen the impact of violent crime through immediate support services, increase the safety of victims of violent crime and help prevent re-victimization.